protesters

 Even in the ruling allowing the ballot initiative to go forward, there were signs that voters might not have the last word.
 Several dissenting opinions raised the issue of fetal personhood.
 Justice Grosshans, for example, argued that the ballot initiative might mislead voters because it failed to address its impact on Article I, Section 2, of the Florida Constitution — specifically, whether “the rights guaranteed in article I, section 2 apply to the unborn.”
 Justice Renatha Francis likewise insisted that the ballot initiative failed to recognize the “right to life of the unborn.”

-The majority hardly disposed of the question of fetal personhood in the future, maintaining that “the constitutional status of a preborn child under existing article I, section 2 presents complex and unsettled questions.”
+The majority hardly disposed of the question of fetal personhood, maintaining that “the constitutional status of a preborn child under existing article I, section 2 presents complex and unsettled questions.”
 It is possible that the ballot initiative would put to rest claims about fetal personhood.
 Other conservatives, however, read the opinions as an invitation to pursue personhood litigation.

 Together, these four decisions illuminate the terms of contemporary debate in state courts.
 With a growing number of states putting forward ballot initiatives, courts will not only decide whether such measures will go to voters but also interpret any measures that pass.
 And as equality claims become more central to state constitutional litigation, state judges will decide whether the most critical equality concerns are raised by fetuses or pregnant patients.